apache/ignite-extensions/modules/zeromq-ext/README.txt

 1. Import Ignite ZeroMQ Streamer Module In Maven Project

-If you are using Maven to manage dependencies of your project, you can add ZeroMQ module dependency like this (replace '${ignite.version}' with actual Ignite version you are interested in):
+If you are using Maven to manage dependencies of your project, you can add ZeroMQ module dependency like this (replace '${ignite-zeromq-ext.version}' with actual Ignite version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"